aphidsystemscorp/spx_imagetest_santized/README.md

 22. ```spx.user.build.waylandkms.py``` - build wayland kms
 23. ```spx.user.build.libgbm.py``` - build libgbm
-24. trying to find a version of wayland that build using the r8sdk proved difficult. wayland's build system requires a lot of specifics on the build host.
+24. trying to find a version of wayland that built using the r8sdk proved difficult. wayland's build system requires a lot of specifics on the build host.
 I am not convinced cross compiling wayland for arm on x86 is commonly done.
 Also wayland was and is a fast moving target, it's build system has evolved over time and